Originally Published On 10/5/2020

 In this modern-day, there isn’t much that those with limited mobility can’t do so there is no reason why the wonderful practice of aerial yoga shouldn’t be available to them also.

-This is great for people who have problems with their joints and can help to flush out the lymphatic system.
+This is also great for people who have problems with their joints and can help to flush out the lymphatic system that may have a build up of toxins and fluids from having limited movement each day throughout the body.

 Can Children Do Aerial Yoga?

-These classes aim to help your child learn the correct yoga breathing techniques, gain strength and flexibility as well as building their overall physical fitness and confidence.
+These classes aim to help your child learn the correct yoga breathing techniques for grounding and regulating their emotions, to gain strength and flexibility as well as building their overall physical fitness and confidence.

 Can Religious People Do Aerial Yoga?

-Alternatively, there is the option to combine your own spiritual beliefs with your yoga practice – yoga is not a religion and despite having origins in the Hindu faith, modern-day practices are much more free than one might first think.
+Alternatively, there is the option to combine your own spiritual beliefs with your yoga practice – yoga is not a religion and despite having origins in the Hindu faith, modern-day practices are much more relaxed with it.

 Can Elderly People Do Aerial Yoga?